api3dao/api3-discord-bot/docs/development.md

 ### Step 2: Add `config.json`file

 Add a `config.json` file to your local repo.
-Its contents can be downloaded from the `config.json.example` file from Keybase.
+Its can be downloaded from Keybase.
 For access contact a Discord Admin.

 Do not push the `config.json` file to the remote repo.
 Do not change the file name which is listed in `.gitignore`.